Default S3 method

 prop_method

-Optional proportion method for simple mode, one of "wald", "wilson", or "logodds".
+Proportion CI method for simple mode: "wald" (default), "wilson", or "logodds". "wilson" is recommended for rare proportions (below 0.1 or above 0.9).
 Only used for rows with p; ignored for mean rows and multistage mode.

 delta_psu, delta_ssu